dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/nerddinner/provide-crud-create-read-update-delete-data-form-entry-support.md

 [!code-csharp[Main](provide-crud-create-read-update-delete-data-form-entry-support/samples/sample9.cs)]

 When the [AcceptVerbs] attribute is applied to overloaded action methods, ASP.NET MVC automatically handles dispatching requests to the appropriate action method depending on the incoming HTTP verb.
-HTTP POST requests to <em>/Dinners/Edit/[id]</em> URLs will go to the above Edit method, while all other HTTP verb requests to <em>/Dinners/Edit/[id]</em>URLs will go to the first Edit method we implemented (which did not have an [AcceptVerbs] attribute).
+HTTP POST requests to */Dinners/Edit/[id]* URLs will go to the above Edit method, while all other HTTP verb requests to */Dinners/Edit/[id]* URLs will go to the first Edit method we implemented (which did not have an `[AcceptVerbs]` attribute).

 | **Side Topic: Why differentiate via HTTP verbs?** |
 | --- |